Dog training is not difficult and with a little thought and creativity you can make it easier and more enjoyable for your dog to learn new skills.

-Stand upright in front of your spaniel and in a low clear voice command ‘hup’ or ‘sit; whichever you prefer, and, at the same time, raise your other hand, palm facing outwards, towards him.
+Stand upright in front of your puppy and in a low clear voice command ‘hup’ or ‘sit, whichever you prefer, and, at the same time, raise your other hand, palm facing outwards, towards him.

 Now – he won’t have a clue as to what you mean or want him to do.
 He won’t understand.
 Don’t panic.